-FIGURE 33 Advanced options for creating a new WLAN
+FIGURE 34 Advanced options for creating a new WLAN

 - Multicast Filter: When enabled for a WLAN, all client multicast traffic will be dropped at the AP.
 Broadcast and unicast frames remain unchanged. - VLAN Pooling: Assign a pool of VLANs to this WLAN.
-For more information, see Working with VLAN Pools on page 92 - Access VLAN: By default, all wireless clients associated with APs that ZoneDirector is managing are segmented into a single VLAN (with VLAN ID 1).
+For more information, see Working with VLAN Pools on page 93 - Access VLAN: By default, all wireless clients associated with APs that ZoneDirector is managing are segmented into a single VLAN (with VLAN ID 1).
 If you want to tag this WLAN traffic with a different VLAN ID, enter a valid VLAN ID (2-4094) in the box.
-For more information, see Deploying ZoneDirector WLANs in a VLAN Environment on page 85. - Select the Enable Dynamic VLAN check box to allow ZoneDirector to assign VLAN IDs on a per-user basis.
+For more information, see Deploying ZoneDirector WLANs in a VLAN Environment on page 86. - Select the Enable Dynamic VLAN check box to allow ZoneDirector to assign VLAN IDs on a per-user basis.
 Before enabling dynamic VLAN, you need to define on the RADIUS server the VLAN IDs that you want to assign to users.
-See How Dynamic VLAN Works on page 90. - Hide SSID: Activate this option if you do not want the ID of this WLAN advertised at any time.
-This will not affect performance or force the WLAN user to perform any unnecessary tasks. - Tunnel Mode: Select this check box if you want to tunnel the WLAN traffic back to ZoneDirector.
-Tunnel mode enables wireless clients to roam across different APs on different subnets.
-If the WLAN has clients that require uninterrupted wireless connection (for example, VoIP devices), Ruckus recommends enabling tunnel mode.
+See How Dynamic VLAN Works on page 91.